 The guide is designed to help you understand the UPtime Service offering and build a solution even if you have limited or no experience with UPtime.
 However, to make most out of this guide it is recommended to cover at minimum the following prerequisites:

 Have a general knowledge of UPtime – what it is, what are the different features and services, etc.

+Have a fair understanding of the Modern Workplace offering & sub-offerings

 Have a general knowledge of the features and functionalities of the UPtime Services – User Portal, Password Reset, Order/View PC Refresh, etc.